facebook/react/packages/eslint-plugin-react-hooks/README.md

 }
 ```

-### Custom configuration
+### Custom Configuration

-If you want more fine-grained configuration, you can instead add the following snippet to your eslint configuration file:
+If you want more fine-grained configuration, you can instead add a snippet like this to your ESLint configuration file:

 ```js
 {